Gum Grafting Sydney

 Recovery typically takes several weeks.
 Some tenderness, swelling and sensitivity are common in the early stages.
 Your dentist will provide specific aftercare instructions and monitor your healing at follow-up visits.
 Individual recovery experiences vary.

-Considering Gum Contouring?
+Considering Gum Grafting?

 At Pitt Street Dental Centre in Sydney CBD, gum grafting is carried out using techniques designed to restore gum coverage and protect exposed tooth roots.
 The procedure involves carefully repositioning or adding tissue to areas where the gums have receded.